nsayed123/quince-assignment/docker/README.md

 # Multistage Dockerfile to build and run a sample java application

-This repository contains the multistage Dockerfile to build and run a sample java application..
+This repository contains the multistage Dockerfile to build and run a sample java application.

 ## Requirements